oracle-livelabs/goldengate/ggma-topologies/initial-setup/initial-setup.md

 ## Introduction
 The livelab environment set up includes the following:

-* A single database (free edition) with 2 PDBs.
+* 3 CDB databases (free edition) with 3 PDBs.
 * One Oracle GoldenGate installation setup.
-* The Service Manager manages two deployments: North and South.
+* The Service Manager manages three deployments: North, West, and South.
 * All services, including database, database listener, and Oracle GoldenGate instances, which start when you start the LiveLab environment and run the given scripts.
-* Scripts to set up complete data replication using cURL commands.
+* Scripts to set up complete data replication for various topologies using cURL commands.
-* Scripts to set up complete data replication using OBEY commands.
+* Scripts to set up complete data replication for various topologies using OBEY commands.

 *Estimated Time*:  10 minutes

 ### Objectives
-* Learn to use scripts to perform basic data replication configuration in Oracle GoldenGate 23ai with Oracle Database 23ai
+* Learn to use scripts to perform basic data replication configuration in Oracle GoldenGate 23ai with Oracle Database Free 23ai

 * Allow users to copy the scripts and use them to test various tasks in their own environments.

 ### Lab Configuration